Table of contentsClick link to navigate to the desired location

 Drip coffee bags are made from food-grade materials that do not affect the taste of the drink and are completely safe.
 The most commonly used materials are:

-- filter paper — a porous material similar to tea bags that allows water to pass through while retaining coffee grounds;
+- filter paper — a porous material similar to tea bags, which allows water to pass through well while keeping coffee grounds out;

 - non-woven materials based on nylon or polyester to improve strength and filtration performance;